 Education and training

-She also trained clinically in the management of bone disorders and calcium/phosphate metabolism.
+- Trained clinically in the management of bone disorders and calcium/phosphate metabolism

 - Pathogenesis and treatment of osteoporosis including nutritional aspects

 - Association between abnormalities of bone metabolism and vascular calcification/stiffness in chronic kidney disease